-For example, an accredited data recipient must comply with all 13 privacy safeguards, while a data holder needs to comply only with Privacy Safeguards 1, 10, 11 and 13.
-Information regarding compliance with each of the privacy safeguards is available in the relevant chapters of these Guidelines.
+For example, an accredited data recipient of CDR data must comply with the privacy safeguards in relation to the CDR data.

+However, a data holder needs to comply with the APPs in relation to CDR data that is also personal information with the exception of APPs 10 and 13, which are replaced by Privacy Safeguards 11 and 13 once the data holder is required or authorised to disclose the CDR data under the CDR Rules.
+Data holders must also comply with both Privacy Safeguard 1 and APP 1, as well as Privacy Safeguard 10.8 Information regarding compliance with each of the privacy safeguards is available in the relevant chapters of these Guidelines.

-In addition to obligations under the privacy safeguards, accredited data recipients and data holders must also consider their obligations in the CDR Rules for the purposes of compliance with Privacy Safeguard 1.
+In addition to obligations under the privacy safeguards, accredited persons/accredited data recipients and data holders must also consider their obligations in the CDR Rules for the purposes of compliance with Privacy Safeguard 1.
 These obligations will need to be reflected in the steps taken under Privacy Safeguard 1.
 For example:

-- Accredited data recipients have obligations to report regularly regarding their compliance with Privacy Safeguard 12,7 and provide privacy and security training to staff.8 - Data holders have obligations relating to consumer data request services, and the authorisation and disclosure of CDR data.9 - Both accredited data recipients and data holders have obligations to provide consumers with access to copies of records upon request.
-10 - In the banking sector, both accredited data recipients and data holders must have internal dispute resolution processes that meet the requirements under the Australian Securities and Investments Commission's Regulatory Guide 165 on internal and external dispute resolution.11
+- Accredited persons/accredited data recipients have obligations to report regularly regarding their ongoing information security obligations, including privacy and security training to staff. - Data holders have obligations relating to consumer data request services. - Both accredited data recipients and data holders have obligations to provide consumers with access to copies of records upon request. - In the banking sector, both accredited persons and data holders must have internal dispute resolution processes that meet the requirements under the Australian Securities and Investments Commission's Regulatory Guide 165 on internal and external dispute resolution.